bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 ### Domain-Driven Design ###

 There has been a lot of talk in the industry about [Domain-Driven Design (DDD)].
-And over the past years I read most of the blogs and articles I could find in the internet on DDD.
+And over the years I have read most of the blogs and articles I could find on DDD.
 But at the bottom of my heart I am still a programmer.

 I want to see code.
 I want to see the elegance in the architectures using the sacred Domain-Driven Design methodology.
 And once you start digging a little deeper you will notice, that real DDD examples are a scarce good. ::thinking_face::